SherG/tester1/site/content/post/rebuilding-strength-after-back-surgery.md

 It will take a while to rebuild the strength I have lost, but I’m so grateful for my wife’s support and my surgeon’s expertise in allowing me to get back into the arena of life.

+I continue to be inspired by General George S. Patton's remark,

+> "Success is how high you bounce when you hit the bottom."

 If you need help bouncing back from an injury please don’t hesitate to set up a [free phone appointment](https://calendly.com/isfny/15min/) with me.

 <hr>